hperrin/svelte-material-ui/CONTRIBUTING.md

 # This will take a while
 npm run bootstrap

-cd site
-npm i
 ```

 Now you're set up.
 If there are package-lock.json files updated after setting up, feel free to reset those changes.
-Run this in the site folder to start up the dev site.
+Run this to start up the dev site.

 ```
+cd packages/site
 npm run dev
 ```

-Once that starts, you should be able to see the site at http://localhost:5000 and the site will refresh automatically when you make a change.
+Once that starts, you should be able to see the site at http://localhost:3000/ and the site will refresh automatically when you make a change.

 ## Commiting Changes